hanimnzra/event-countdown/README.md

 # event-countdown
-A simple anniversary countdown using JavaScript, HTML and CSS.
+A simple web based countdown implementation using JavaScript, HTML and CSS.